SOM3-1/LocalDiscoverPlatform/README.md

 To ensure the database is set up correctly, follow these steps in the specified order:

-1. **Create Tables**
+1. **Create Tables and Triggers**
-   - Start by creating the necessary database tables.
+   - Start by creating the necessary database tables and triggers.
 This defines the schema for each table that will be populated.

 2. **Lookup Tables**
    - Populate lookup tables with reference data, such as booking statuses, payment methods, and categories.